oracle/graal/substratevm/DEBUGINFO.md

 Configuring source paths in gdb
 -------------------------------

-By default gdb will employ the three local directory roots `sources/{jdk,graal,src}` to locate the source files for your app classes, Graal classes and JDK runtime classes.
-If the sources cache is not located in the directory in which you run gdb you can configure the required paths using the following command:
+By default gdb will employ the `sources` directory to locate the source files for your app classes, Graal classes and JDK runtime classes.
+If the sources cache is not located in the directory in which you run gdb you can configure the required path using the following command:

-    (gdb) set directories /path/to/sources/jdk:/path/to/sources/graal:/path/to/sources/src
+    (gdb) set directories /path/to/sources

-Directory `/path/to/sources/jdk` should contain source files for all JDK runtime classes referenced from debug records.
+where directory `/path/to/sources` should contain source files for:
+1. all JDK runtime classes referenced from debug records.

-Directory `/path/to/sources/graal` should contain source files for all GraalVM classes referenced from debug records.
+2. all GraalVM classes referenced from debug records.
 Note that the current implementation does not yet find some sources for the GraalVM JIT compiler in the org.graalvm.compiler* package subspace.

-Directory `/path/to/sources/src` should contain source files for all application classes referenced from debug records, assuming they can be located using the lookup strategy described above.
+3. all application classes referenced from debug records, assuming they can be located using the lookup strategy described above.

-You can supplement the files cached in `sources/src` by unzipping application source jars or copying application source trees into the cache.
-You need to ensure that any new subdirectory you add to `sources/src` corresponds to the top level package for the classes whose sources are being included.
+You can supplement the files cached in `sources` by unzipping application source jars or copying application source trees into the cache.
+You need to ensure that any new subdirectory you add to `sources` corresponds to the top level package for the classes whose sources are being included.

 You can also add extra directories to the search path using the 'set